padok-team/docs-terraform-guidelines/refactoring.md

   - Archive your current codebase
   - Then start implementing on a dedicated codebase

   That way you'll have a clear view on your refactored code.
+Also this pin in time your codebase state, not your infrastructure state.
+This tag is meant to track modifications not to be used again to apply.

 ### Do you have splitted layers ? #Accelerate